 A water aerator is not specifically designed to filter water.

-Its main purpose is to direct a water flow more efficiently, but it can filter small amounts of silt and sediment.
+Its primary purpose is to direct a water flow more efficiently, but it can filter small amounts of silt and sediment.

 Water aerators should be cleaned regularly to avoid the build-up of bacteria.